 We are a world leading design software and services company, offering customers productive business solutions through powerful technology products and services.
 The vast majority of our products and services are software-based and because we are primarily a software company, we do not have an extensive manufacturing base or supply chain for tangible goods.
-However, as described below we do sell a limited number of hardware products.
+However, as described below, we do sell a limited number of hardware products.
 These products constitute a very small portion of our total business and are not material to our results of operations.

-Our Creative Finishing product group sells a limited number of turnkey solutions for editing, finishing and visual effects design and color grading.
+Our Creative Finishing product group sold a limited number of turnkey solutions for editing, finishing and visual effects design and color grading.
 These solutions include our software loaded on PC-based workstations that are custom assembled based on the purchasers' requested build.
 In these instances, we purchase components from third-party manufacturers or distributors and then assemble the components into PC-based workstations.
+Effective in January 2016, Autodesk discontinued selling PC-based workstations.

-During calendar year 2014, we acquired Delcam plc ("Delcam").
-Delcam contracts for manufacture limited amounts of 3D scanners for orthotic design, and using its ArtCAM JewelSmith CADCAM software, it manufactures limited amounts of custom jewelry and coins.
+Our subsidiary, Delcam plc ("Delcam"), contracts for manufacture limited amounts of 3D scanners for orthotic design, and using its ArtCAM JewelSmith CADCAM software, it manufactures limited amounts of custom jewelry and coins.
 Delcam purchases the 3D scanners from a third-party manufacturer and the materials for the jewelry and coins from a third party-distributor.
+Effective July 31, 2016, Delcam expects to discontinue selling 3D orthotic scanners and custom jewelry and coins.

-During calendar year 2014, we began contracting for manufacture a limited number of Autodesk-branded 3D printers, the Ember 3D printer, which became available for consumer purchase in February 2015.
+We also contract for manufacture a limited number of Autodesk-branded 3D printers, the Ember 3D printer, which became available for consumer purchase in February 2015.

-An independent private sector audit report has not been obtained relating to this Conflict Minerals Report because we are not required to obtain an audit report for this reporting period.
+As permitted by applicable SEC guidance, an independent private sector audit report has not been obtained for this Conflict Minerals Report.